 But if seven or eight hours is good, does that mean more sleep is even better for beauty?
 Nope.
 Surprisingly, sleeping too much can actually increase the breakdown of skin cells, dermatologists say.
 (Which, honestly, is a relief.
 Because it would probably be impossible for most of us to squeeze in nine or more hours of sleep.)

 Lastly, it’s important to make sure that the sleep you do get is the best possible quality by minimizing disruptions and distractions.
-Things like alcohol can cause your sleep to be fragmented and seriously dry out your skin, resulting in a snooze session that’s anything but refreshing.

 And if you know you’re a light sleeper, be proactive.
 Wear earplugs if you live with roommates or in a noisy neighborhood, and block out light with blackout shades or an eye mask.
 Hello, gorgeous!